Gregory-Eales/ml-implementations/Deep-Q-Networks/README.md

 </p>

 ## About:
-- overview of the algorithm and its implementation
+This is an implementation of the Deep Q Network rl algorithm using pytroch and OpenAI's gym

 ## Requirements:
-- include required libraries and versions
+- python v3.8
+- pytorch v1.3
+- gym vX.x
+- matplotlib vX.X
+-

 ## Algorithm:
 - explain algorithm overview